12 Dog Gifts Dog Owners Actually Want (Tested and Approved)

 #8: The “Drop It” Moment — Teaching Your Dog to Hand-Deliver the Ball

-You know that look.
-Your dog sits there, toy in mouth, completely ignoring your outstretched hand.
-My cousin’s spaniel used to do this — she’d hold the ball hostage until you basically negotiated with her.
+You know the look.
+The dog is sitting there with the toy in its mouth.
+You hold out your hand.
+Nothing.
+My cousin’s spaniel used to do this.
+Hold the ball for ransom until you almost negotiated with her.

 The Setup You’re Seeing Here

-This is a liver-and-white English Springer Spaniel on a leash, holding a blue-and-red rubber fetch ball while looking directly up at the handler.
-It’s giving major “I want it but I won’t admit it” energy.
+Liver and white English Springer Spaniel on leash with blue-and-red rubber fetch ball.
+Looking up at handler.
+“I want it but I won’t admit it.”
 And honestly?
 That eye contact is the whole training opportunity.

 What You Actually Need

-Grab a high-bounce rubber ball (this one looks like a Chuckit!
+1. Grab a high-bounce rubber ball (it looks like a Chuckit!
 Amphibious Bumper).
-Pair it with an orange retractable leash for controlled outdoor sessions, and wear shoes you don’t mind getting muddy — those blue sneakers in the shot are doing a lot of work.
+2. Get an orange retractable leash for outdoor play and don’t mind getting your shoes dirty — those blue sneakers in the photo are busy.

 The One Tip That Changes Everything

-Short sessions — 5 minutes max — keep the drive high without burning out focus.
+Short sessions – 5 minutes max – are perfect for not losing steam.

 📸 Photo credit: Instagram @buddy_the_springer4